HippoEug/HackTheBox/Machines (Easy)/Beep.md

 More enumeration performed for openssh, apache httpd, pop3d and webmin.
 We see a couple of exploits from `searchsploit webmin` though!

-### 5. Attack Attempt 2: Attempt to Attack Webmin Again!
+### 5. Attack Attempt 2: Attempt to Attack Port 10000 Webmin Again!
 NOTE: Unnecessary Step

 We perform two attacks on Webmin, both happen to have Metasploit modules written for it.
 However to use them, credentials are needed.